 Visitors to the Royal Palace of Madrid can view the armour and weaponry of the Kings of Spain in the Royal Armoury, the Royal Pharmacy and several fascinating rooms such as that of Charles III and his Hall of Mirrors and the Throne Room.

 As well as the historical significance of the Royal Palace of Madrid, the site also has stunning gardens in which to wander around.
 On Wednesdays, there is a changing of the guard ceremony.
+The Royal Palace of Madrid features as one of our Top 10 Visitor Attractions in Spain.

 Just as empires rise and fall so do entry fees and opening hours!
 While we work as hard as we can to ensure the information provided here about Royal Palace of Madrid is as accurate as possible, the changing nature of certain elements mean we can't absolutely guarantee that these details won't become a thing of the past.
 If you know of any information on this page that needs updating you can add a comment above or now.